OreOliciouZ/LUXARA/ToS.md

 ## 1. Description of Service

-The Bot provides a variety of features including, but not limited to, server moderation, an interactive economy game, item crafting, player-to-player trading, and other entertainment-focused commands.
+The Bot provides a variety of features including, but not limited to, server moderation, an interactive economy game and other entertainment-focused commands.

 ## 2. Rules of Conduct